Charles W. Lyons: Early life and education

 Charles William Lyons was born on January 31, 1868, in Boston, Massachusetts.
 He was one of seven children, and his brother George also became a priest.
 As a young boy, he moved to South Boston and became a parishioner of the Church of Saints Peter and Paul.
 He attended the Boston public schools, including Bigelow Grammar School, and The English High School.
 Upon graduating from high school, he went to work in the wool industry, where he advanced quickly.
-During this time, he studied Latin on his own, and joined the Young Men's Catholic Association, which was founded by the Church of the Immaculate Conception.
+During this time, he studied Latin on his own, and joined the Young Men's Catholic Association, which was founded by the Church of the Immaculate Conception in the South End of Boston.
 He eventually became a member of the association's board of directors.

 Jesuit formation

 Following his exposure to the Jesuits at Immaculate Conception Church, Lyons joined the Society of Jesus, and his application was accepted by the provincial superior, Thomas J. Campbell.
 He proceeded to the Jesuit novitiate in Frederick, Maryland, on August 14, 1890.
 He found his formation at Frederick difficult, and suffered a nervous breakdown during his juniorate, which affected his eyesight.
 As a result, he was sent to Georgetown University, where he was appointed prefect of the young students, who were fond of him.
 He remained in this position for one year, before resuming his studies in Frederick.
 Lyons completed his juniorate in 1895 and commenced his study of philosophy at Woodstock College.
 There, he gained a reputation as being a good tenor singer, and he assisted with the annual plays.
 During this time, he was also a catechist at St. Alphonsus Church in Woodstock, Maryland.

-Following his philosophical studies, Lyons was sent to Gonzaga College in Washington, D.C., were he taught chemistry to the high school students.
+Following his philosophical studies, Lyons was sent to Gonzaga College in Washington, D.C., where he taught chemistry to the high school students.
 He was then sent to Loyola College in Baltimore, Maryland in 1901 to teach grammar and mathematics.
 The following year, Lyons returned to Woodstock for his theological studies.
 At Woodstock, he was ordained a priest in 1904.
 In 1906, he returned to Georgetown as the prefect of discipline.
 Lyons then spent his tertianship year at St. Andrew-on-Hudson in Hyde Park, New York.

 Following his tertianship, Lyons was appointed a professor of philosophy and political economy at St. Francis Xavier College in New York City.
 He then transferred to Boston College as a professor of psychology.